square-cylinder/abbr/README.md

 2. Look up an abbreviation

-For adding an abbreviation, I would have to give two additional arguments, firstly what the short form is, and secondly what it stnads for.
+For adding an abbreviation, I would have to give two additional arguments, firstly what the short form is, and secondly what it stands for.
 The program will then append a line to a file kept on the local machine that stores the acronym.

 For looking up an abbreviation, I would like to supply the short form, and then